Spongy moth spraying

 Where is the spongy moth found?

-You can find the spongy moth in many parts of southern B.C.
-It is established in Eastern Canada, including Ontario, Quebec, New Brunswick and Nova Scotia.
+Spongy moth has been detected in many parts of southern B.C., but management efforts have prevented its establishment.
+It is established in Eastern Canada including Ontario, Quebec, New Brunswick and Nova Scotia.

 Why is the spongy moth a concern?